-A pillar of dust and gas in the Orion Nebula.
+A pillar of dust and gas in the Eagle Nebula.

 Throughout the Milky Way, and other galaxies like it, are gigantic swirling clouds of dust and gas known as nebula.
 It is within nebula that stars are born.
 Our star, the Sun, was created in one such nebula.

 Something, perhaps the shock wave from an exploding supernova (dying star) triggered dust particles to be drawn together to form a dense spherical cloud.
 The accumulation of dust set off a chain reaction.
 As the core of the cloud attracted more dust, its gravitational pull increased.
 More and more dust was sucked in and the cloud collapsed in on itself.
 As this happened, the rotation of the cloud increased in speed, as happens when spinning ice skaters pull in their arms.
 The rotational forces at the equator of the cloud prevented dust along this plane being drawn in, causing the cloud to flatten into a disc spinning around a dense core.

 As more and more mass accumulated at the centre of the disc, the temperature increased dramatically.
 Eventually there was enough energy to set off nuclear reactions.
 Hydrogen atoms fused to form helium, releasing enormous amounts of energy in vigorous bursts.
 This marked the birth of the Sun, although it would take between one and 10 million more years for it to settle into the main sequence star recognisable today.